thordmoller/lexicon-sokoban/README.md

 - Playable with keyboard only
 - Clean UI with pixel-art inspired design
 - No canvas used — pure DOM elements
-- 🎵 **Includes self-composed power metal in 8-bit format as background music**
+- 🎵 Features power metal in 8-bit style background music, composed by teenage me

 ## 🛠️ Tech Stack